shakeel-faiz/FF/04Apr-15/mp3.md

+## MP3 vs. MP4: Which Is Better and What's the Difference?

 ## Exploring Digital Sound: MP3 vs. MP4

 Sound is an integral part of our everyday experiences, influencing our emotions and behaviors.
 For instance, listening to upbeat music can boost our motivation during exercise sessions, while soothing audiobooks can provide a sense of calm and relaxation after a busy day.